xxfoundation/learn.xx.network/website/docs/tools/webWallet/accounts/ledger.md

 Even after adoption of quantum-secure cryptography, xx Network will continue to support non quantum-secure wallets.
 This means that creating a wallet using Sleeve is recommended, but not mandatory.
-If you decide to use Sleeve to create your xx Netqork wallet, you won't be generating your account directly on the Ledger device.
+If you decide to use Sleeve to create your xx Network wallet, you won't be generating your account directly on the Ledger device.

 Instead, you should use our offline wallet generation tool to create